Apply for a hanging basket consent

 - The applicant shall ensure that the baskets and their contents do not cause a danger or nuisance to the public

-- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever arising under the statute or common law, which may arise from the placing, maintenance or removal of baskets over the highway
+- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever arising under the statute or common law, which may arise from the placing, maintenance of baskets over the highway, or the removal therefrom

 - The applicant shall accept liability for any damage caused to the highway or street furniture by the baskets or by the erection, removal or maintenance of them and any such damage must be repaired to the satisfaction of the Highway Authority at the expense of the applicant

-- Any alterations to baskets will cause the licence to be withdrawn unless the Highway Authority first agrees such alterations.
-Where such alterations are to be made the licence holder must seek the consent of the Highway Authority in writing giving full details of the alterations proposed
+- Any alterations to baskets will cause the consent to be withdrawn unless the Highway Authority first agrees such alterations.
+Where such alterations are to be made the consent holder must seek the consent of the Highway Authority in writing giving full details of the alterations proposed

 - It is the applicant’s responsibility to obtain the necessary permission from the property owners where baskets overhang or are supported by private property

-- Hampshire Highway Authority, Street Lighting Policy Document 2001 Chapter 9 covers further, technical requirements for the erection of flower baskets.
-The following is a brief guide, but for the full details please refer to the Policy
+- Hampshire Highway Authority, Street Lighting Maintenance Management plan, page 54 covers further, technical requirements for the erection of flower baskets.
+The following is a brief guide, but for the full details please refer to the plan

 1.(a)17(a) and 17(b) shall be submitted before any works start on site

-2.(b)The prospective applicant must provide the Highway Authority with a qualified structural engineers report at the expense of the applicant prior to the licence being granted to certify that the column to which the basket is attached is structurally strong enough to support its own weight and the loading of any wind or precipitation together with the overall attachments proposed for each column
+2.(b)The prospective applicant may be asked to provide the Highway Authority with a qualified structural engineers report at the expense of the applicant prior to the licence being granted to certify that the column to which the basket is attached is structurally strong enough to support its own weight and the loading of any wind or precipitation together with the overall attachments proposed for each column

 3.(c)If attached to a lamp column, the applicant must ensure that all painted or plastic coated surfaces are protected against damage by the means of attaching the basket(s)/basket supports to the column

-4.(d)If attached to a lamp column, remove all baskets and their supporting brackets and make good any damage to the column at the end of the licence period
+4.(d)If attached to a lamp column, remove all baskets and their supporting brackets and make good any damage to the column at the end of the consent period

 - The applicant shall: